Advice for Family and Friends

-- Many people stop answering the phone.
-Don't be offended and make sure you leave a message or a text of support.
+- Be aware they may stop answering the phone.
+Don’t be offended and make sure you leave a message or a text of support.
 They will call you when they are ready.

 - Treatment is taxing on both the diagnosed child and the parent.
 You can offer to sit with the child while the parents take a break but do not be too pushy.

 - Be a shoulder to cry on or be ready with a coffee at all times.